 Scholar Commons Citation

-Vossekuil, Bryan; Reddy, Marisa; Fein, Robert; and Borum, Randy, "An Interim Report of the Prevention of Targeted Violence in Schools" (2000).
+Vossekuil, Bryan; Reddy, Marisa; Fein, Robert; Borum, Randy; and Modzeleski, W., "Safe School Initiative: An Interim Report on the Prevention of Targeted Violence in Schools" (2000).
 Mental Health Law & Policy Faculty Publications.
 48.